Student Engagement 2022-2023 Catalog Year

-Through our signature programs (Academic Success, Instructional Support, and Writing Center) students learn various strategies to be successful in and outside of the classroom.
-CAA academic coaching assists students with essential skills such as time management, test taking, study strategies, and motivation, while our tutors and supplemental instruction leaders provide free support for math, science and select business courses.
-Writing Center services are available to assist students in improving their writing assignments for Florida Gulf Coast University courses.
-Writing Center consultants help students develop their abilities by providing assistance with prewriting, writing, and revising strategies.
-Writing consultants also work with students to facilitate improvement in mechanics and documentation format.
+Through our Academic Success and Instructional Support programs students learn various strategies to be successful in and outside of the classroom.
+CAA Academic Coaching helps students with essential skills such as time management, test taking, study strategies, goal setting and motivation.
+While our Peer Tutors and Supplemental Instruction Leaders provide free support for select math, science and business courses.
+Writing Lab services are available to assist students in improving their writing skills for any type of writing.
+Writing Lab Consultants assist students in developing their abilities with prewriting, writing, and revising strategies.
+Writing Consultants also work with students to facilitate improvement in mechanics and documentation format.

 Office of the First Year Experience & Retention Programs